 Yes, however no additional costs will be provided for the residency.

 What if I don't drive?

-Does my artistic practice need to be linked to Queenstown?
+Does my artistic practice need to be linked to Queenstown or the West Coast?

-We don't expect your artistic practice to be conceptually linked to Queenstown, its community or environment.
+We don't expect your artistic or cultural practice to be conceptually linked to the West Coast community or environment.
 We are however highly interested in how you will benefit from and respond to the residency opportunity in western Tasmania.